A Coherent View of the Quark-Gluon Plasma from Energy Correlators: Discussion

 Nevertheless, it is well known that a complete calculation of these NLO contributions is out of reach within the formalisms used in this manuscript.
 Calculations involving multiple medium splittings are available only under the assumption that emissions occur independently without interference \cite{Salgado:2003gb,Blaizot:2013vha,Mehtar-Tani:2017ypq}, which has been argued to be a good approximation only in the case of very soft gluon emissions and thus would not constitute a leading correction in the calculation of the EEC, as explained above.
 Recent developments in the calculations of multiple splittings with finite energy fraction have shown the increasing difficulty to perform a full calculation even for less differential observables where the angular dependence is not kept \cite{Arnold:2015qya,Arnold:2020uzm}.

 The calculation of $F_{\rm med}$ at LO in the medium splittings can still be improved in several ways either by relaxing some of the approximations entering the jet quenching models or calculating correction terms.
 In the multiple scattering formalism explained in section~\ref{sec:theory_mult} the calculation of $F_{\rm med}$ was performed in a semi-hard approximation at leading colour which can be systematically improved by: implementing finite $N_{\rm c}$ results, which are known within the HO approximation \cite{Isaksen:2020npj} and could be easily extended to include the Yukawa case too with a slight increase in the computational cost, or computing corrections to the straight-line approximation in the in-medium propagators in eq.~\eqref{eq:prop_tilted2} which would allow us to improve the handling of the transverse momentum broadening of the daughter particles.
+This correction goes as $\mathcal{O}(\bar{\mu}_{s}/zQ)$ and so has the potential to be large for $z< \bar{\mu}_{s}/Q$.
+Consequently, this correction will likely be one of the most important to include in the future.

 Regarding the single scattering framework, a recursive method to systematically increase the number of in-medium scatterings in the calculation of $F_{\rm med }$ is known \cite{Sievert:2018imd,Sievert:2019cwq}.
 We note that the resulting expressions are cumbersome, and will thus pose computational challenges in the numerical evaluation of the EEC beyond the single scattering limit implemented in this manuscript.
 In any case, we expect that gradually increasing the number of scatterings will result into a higher sensitivity to colour coherence.